 6. Firefighter Pilot

 Becoming a firefighter pilot is difficult, but very rewarding.
 These pilots need to be well trained, experienced, and knowledgeable to be able to safely put out a fire while flying.
-Because firefighter pilots aren’t always putting out fires they have the ability to work in another job as a CFI, commercial pilot, or even a private pilot.
+When firefighter pilots aren’t putting out fires, they have the ability to work in another job as a CFI, commercial pilot or even a private pilot.

 7. Law Enforcement Pilot